 The Craftsman or Arts and Crafts movement took off around the turn of the 20th century.
 It developed to contradict the overwrought style of the Victorian era.
 It rejected the factory-produced furnishings and decorative accents that prevailed at the time, instead embracing natural beauty and traditional craftsmanship.
 Medium to dark wood, stained glass and Tiffany lamps are also associated with this style.
 The Arts and Crafts color palette takes its subtle, muted beauty straight from the natural world: stones, bark, leaves and grasses.

-Each of our custom closets is completely personalized and begins with a complimentary closet design appointment.Schedule a Consult
+Each of our custom organization systems is completely personalized and begins with a complimentary design appointment.Schedule a Consult